marxmate/cutomer-register/README.md

 > java -jar [path to the file]/customerRegister-1.0-SNAPSHOT.jar

 ## Code
-You can clone the code and do read it easily with git.
+You can clone the code and read it easily with git.